Best Food for Italian Greyhound

 Italian Greyhound Nutritional Profile

-Dietary planning for Italian Greyhound starts with understanding this breed's Small (7-14 lbs) physique and affectionate character.
+Good Italian Greyhound nutrition planning opens with the structural facts: a Small (7-14 lbs) body and a affectionate disposition both influence what the food has to provide.
 Over a 14-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Italian Greyhound's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger dogs.
 Choose nutrient-dense formulas designed for small dogs.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Italian Greyhound to maintain coat health and joint function.

 Life-Stage Feeding Guide for Italian Greyhound